 Maybe you love running.
 Or it could just be something you’re easing yourself into.

-If you’re anything like me, then it’s taken you a long time to muster up the motivation to get on that treadmill.
+It may have taken you a long time to muster up the motivation to get on that treadmill.
 Finding that extra motivation in your busy life to exercise can be tough.
 But once you gather up that motivation, you can’t just go straight for the treadmill.
 You may end up injuring yourself.

-1. Create a plan.
+1. Create a plan

-2. Eat in advance.
+2. Eat in advance

-Eat something at least an hour before you work out,.
+Eat something at least an hour before you work out.
 This way, your body has the nutrients necessary to fuel you through your exercise routine.

-3. Drink water.
+3. Drink water

 No matter who you are, you need to be hydrated.
 Any workout routine, whether it’s as simple as running, or as complex as high intensity interval training, will require you to drink water.
-Make sure to drink before you work out and bring a water bottle with you to stay hydrated.
+Make sure to drink before you work out and bring a water bottle with you to keep hydrated.

-5. Bring headphones.
+5. Bring headphones

 It’s easy to feel unmotivated when you’re on a treadmill, moving in place.
-Bring your headphones, so you can listen to your favorite songs.
+Bring your headphones so you can listen to your favorite songs.
 They will motivate you to keep going.
-Remember, the longer you go, the better in shape you will be!
+Remember, the longer you go, the better in shape you will be.

 After you’re done with your workout routine, document your results.
 Keep track of them.
 This way, you will be able to see your progress.
 What better way is there to motivate yourself than to see direct results?
 Try these treadmill tips today and work on improving your overall health.

 Do you need help with creating a workout routine?
 Schedule a visit with your primary care physician to discuss optimal workout levels and healthy diets to go with your workout routine.

 If you are in the Los Angeles area and are looking for exceptional care from some of the top physicians in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.